Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Revised Lens Model

-We use the well-tested light traces mass (LTM) approach to construct the 2D projected mass map as is used in F19 \citep{Zitrin2009,Zitrin2015}.
-This parametric method assumes the galaxies are tracers of the dark matter, and in the case of G165 was shown to produce results consistent with other non-parametric methods (F19).
+We use the well-tested light traces mass (LTM) approach to construct the 2D projected mass map as is used in F19 \citep{Zitrin2009,Zitrin2015}. { This semi-parametric method assumes the galaxies are tracers of the dark matter, which for the case of G165 was shown to produce results consistent with non-parametric methods (F19)}.
 The inputs are the photometry and positions of the cluster members, and the redshifts of the lens and multiply-imaged sources.
 The cluster member observables inform the placement of power-law surface density profiles which are scaled based on the galaxy brightnesses.
 The superposition of these density profiles is smoothed with a Gaussian kernel to approximate the smooth dark matter distribution of the cluster.
 The cluster member density profiles are assigned a relative weight with respect to the dark matter.
-The total mass distribution equals the sum of the smooth dark matter and the galaxy power law surface density profiles scaled by the galaxy relative weights.
+In turn, the total mass distribution is approximated as the sum of the smooth dark matter and the galaxy power law surface density profiles scaled by the galaxy relative weights.
 Additional parameters include values for external shear, shear orientation, individual galaxy weights, individual galaxy ellipticities and position angles, and arc family redshifts.

 The free parameters are fit for via a MCMC minimization using thousands of steps to produce the final model.
 Errors are computed by bootstrapping the MCMC steps, sampling 100 random realizations in the MCMC and quoting the Gaussian errors.
 We stress that the MCMC errors are not robust to changes in the lensing constraints, and are purely statistical.
-Strong lens modeling is an intrinsically underconstrained problem, and the statistical errors will ultimately underestimate the true error which is dominated by the systematics \citep[][]{Johnson2016,Meneghetti2017,Strait2018}.
+Strong lens modeling is an intrinsically underconstrained problem, and the statistical errors will ultimately underestimate the true error which is dominated by the systematics {\citep[][]{Johnson2016,Meneghetti2017,Strait2018}}.